morenoni/morenoni/README.md

 I'm Nicky, a CS girly from Nicaragua currently studying at Grinnell College, Iowa, USA.

 ## About Me:
-- 👀 I’m passionate about cybersecurity, data analytics, and software development.
+- 👀 I’m passionate about cybersecurity, data analytics, software development and education.
-- 🌱 Currently learning Python for Data Science.
+- 🌱 Currently working as a Student Researcher at Grinnell College
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I love baking and eating sweets!